Aditya-Kharosekar/aditya-kharosekar.github.io/_posts/2024-01-25-multilingual_llm_reasoning.md

 * Honestly a very difficult paper to read because of how it was formatted.
 The decision to titlecase the paper’s contributions every time in the paper - Decomposition Strategy, Structured Solution Creation,  etc - made the paper very hard to read.
 Italics or acronyms would have been so much better.

 * Figures and tables are hard to interpret
-    - They don’t explain what their Decomposition Strategy means in terms of addition and substraction math problems.
-But the tables do have them.
     - I would have preferred if Tables 3 and 4 came into the narrative after table 2.
 In the current paper, there’s a lot of back and forth between 2,3, and 4 and because they are referencing different training datasets, models, and are on different pages, this back and forth gets tiring.
 I gave up after my second attempt reading the paper.
     - In the Results & Analysis section, they talk a lot about changes in performance.
 But it is not at all easy to follow that back to the tables and charts they are referencing.
 I think creating more focused tables and charts, even at the cost of some redundancy, would have helped tremendously.
 Or some charts that are solely focused on showing the performance improvements.